reetu2518/node-practice/README.md

 #### Mongoose is basically a package that serves as a mediator between the NodeJS application and MongoDB server.
 It is an Object Document Mapper(ODM) that allows us to define objects with strongly-typed-schema that is mapped to a MongoDB document.
 Mongoose supports all the CRUD operations – Creating, Retrieving, Updating, and Deleting.

 ### What is MongoDB?
 #### MongoDB is a NoSQL database.MongoDB is a JSON document datastore.
 It allows you to store and query JSON style documents with a few smarts on top.
-MongoDB stores data in BSON format both internally, and over the network, but that doesn’t mean you can’t think of MongoDB as a JSON database
+MongoDB stores data in BSON format both internally, and over the network, but that doesn’t mean you can’t think of MongoDB as a JSON database.
+MongoDB stores data in flexible, JSON-like documents, meaning fields can vary from document to document and data structure can be changed over time

 -----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
 ### Node.js allows us to create and handle custom events easily by using events module.
 Event module includes EventEmitter class which can be used to raise and handle custom events.